tunaphish/blog/content/notes/favor-depth-of-experience-over-breadth.md

+---
-# Favor Depth of Experience of Breadth
+title: Favor Depth of Experience over Breadth
+---
 TODO

 There's a common line of thought that you should favor experiences over material possessions.
 This comes from a rejection of consumerism and the belief that a life rich in experiences is one way to [[minimize-regret]].
 However, there are several flaws with this line of thinking.